APMonitor/begin_java/README.md

 ## Programming Skills

-There are 10 lessons to help you with the objective of designing the temperature control for the incubator.
+There are 11 lessons and a final project to help you with the objective of designing the temperature control for the incubator.
 You will need to have an IDE in which to write and run your code.
 The one I use in this course is [Eclipse.](https://www.eclipse.org/downloads/)

-1.Overview
-2. Debugging
+1. Overview
-3. Variables
+3. Debugging
-4. Printing
+4. Variables
-5. Classes and Objects
+5. Printing
-6. Methods
+6. User Input
-7. Loops
+7. Operators
-8. User Input
+8. Loops
 9. If Statements
 10. Arrays and Arraylists
+11. Methods
+12. Classes and Objects
+13. Final Project

 ## Supplies